Durgesh2601/MirrAr-Assignment/README.md

-# Weather App
+# WeatherScope App

-Welcome to the Weather App!
+Welcome to the WeatherScope App!
 This application allows you to fetch weather information for a city and view a 5-day forecast.

 ## Getting Started